DeviationTX/deviation-manual/source/ch_model.rst

 .. container::

    The Standard GUI is an alternative interface from the Advanced GUI’.
-Which interface is used is chosen by the ‘Mixer GUI’ setting in section 8.1 Model setup (Std & Adv GUI).
+Which interface is used is chosen by the ‘Mixer GUI’ setting in section :ref:`model-setup`.
 The Standard GUI is only available for Helicopter-type models at this time.
 The pages of the Standard GUI are as follows:

 .. if:: devo8